Home > GPU

 Memory bandwidth320 GB/s288 GB/s288 GB/s

-VideoCardz also reported that the RX 9060 XT will need a minimum 500W power supply.
-However, some models might need 550W or more.
-We'll only know for sure once AMD officially announces the card and board partners share their requirements.
+VideoCardz also reported that the RX 9060 XT will need a minimum 500W power supply, while some models might need 550W or more.
+However, according to the AMD website, the minimum PSU recommendation is 450W.
+Again, this is a minimum and is subject to different partner card specs and their respective recommendations.

 Will there be an RX 9060 non-XT?

 Based on the last generation, which gave us the RX 7600 and RX 7600 XT, it seems that AMD would yet again provide two new models, just like the 9070 series, and Nvidia’s own mid-range graphics cards so far this year.
-However, we have seen little mention of a non-XT card just yet, so there is some uncertainty regarding its existence.
+However, there is currently no mention of the non-XT card in production, at least not officially.

-In the 7000 series, the 7600 came with 8GB and the 7600 XT came with 16GB VRAM, though current speculation points towards the 9060 XT offering both these VRAM tiers.
-With that in mind, it’s entirely possible that there will not be a non-XT card, or at least not one which is ready to be unveiled this May.
+In the 7000 series, the 7600 came with 8GB and the 7600 XT came with 16GB VRAM, but we can now see that the 9060 XT offers both these VRAM tiers.
+With that in mind, it’s entirely possible that there will not be a non-XT card, or at least not one which is ready to be unveiled just yet.

 Should I keep my RX 7600 XT or upgrade to the 9060 XT?

 Generally speaking, especially in more recent generations of GPUs, upgrading to the next-gen equivalent graphics card doesn’t really offer you a massive benefit.
-Of course, you’ll have access to RDNA 4 architecture to unlock the potential of FSR 4, but we recommend waiting for benchmark tests to become available for comparing these two cards.
-We should learn more about synthetic and gaming benchmarks once AMD officially announces the 9060 series.
+Of course, you’ll have access to RDNA 4 architecture to unlock the potential of FSR 4, but we recommend waiting for further benchmark tests to become available for comparing these two cards.
+So far, the RX 9060 XT offering solid performance versus the RTX 5060 Ti (as per AMD’s official tests) is a great start.

 About the Author